 John Kander and Fred Ebb have provided the music and lyrics for this super hit musical.
 Set in the jazz age, this musical is sure to make you relive some of the delightful jazz tunes.
-The top songs of Chicago the musical include ‘All That Jazz’,
+The top songs of Chicago the musical include ‘All That Jazz’.

 Located at 219 West 49th Street in Midtown Manhattan’s Theatre District, the Ambassador Theatre has had an illustrious past as a playhouse.
 While it was primarily a center for operettas and musical comedies in its opening decade, it also served as a radio broadcasting center and movie house during the period from 1936 to the 1950s.
 Some of the notable productions at this theatre include Suzan-Lori Parks’ Pulitzer-prize winning Topdog/Underdog (2002), and an adaptation of The Great Gatsby (1926) by Owen Davis.